JTBStud93/HW-SwitchStatements/README.md

 */

 /* 2
-Comment
+In the next example below, we can see that the "int smoothieDrink" is assigned to the number 3, and it matches with case 3.
+Therefore case 3 is the result of this switch statement.
 The "structure" of the example is based on the Unity Tutorial.
 The "intelligence" subject has been replaced with "smoothieDrink" for this assignment.

-Example
+RESULT: "A healthy smoothie that contains a lot of Vitamin C!"

 public class Smoothies : MonoBehaviour
 {
     public int smoothieDrink = 3;